 2. Virtual Check-Ins:

 In all areas (not just rural), new (during the PHE) as well as established patients from their home may have a brief communication service with practitioners via a number of communication technology modalities including synchronous discussion over a telephone or exchange of information through video or image.
 The communication cannot be related to a medical visit within the previous 7 days and does not lead to a medical visit within the next 24 hours (or soonest appointment available).
 The patient must verbally consent to receive virtual check-in services.
-Find more information here
+More information on Virtual Check-Ins

 In all types of locations including the patient’s home, and in all areas (not just rural), and for new (during the PHE) as well as established patients during the PHE, Medicare patients may have non-face-to-face patient-initiated communications with their doctors without going to the doctor’s office by using online patient portals.
 Patients must generate the initial inquiry and communications can occur over a 7-day period.
 The services may be billed using CPT codes 99421-99423 and HCPCS codes G2061-G2063, as applicable.
-Find more information here
+More information on E-Visits

 4. Telephone (audio only)